Close Menu

 2. Full-Day Visit (6-8 Hours)

 A full-day visit allows for a more comprehensive experience.
 You can explore the entire site at your own pace, visit the museum, and potentially take a guided tour.
 This duration is ideal for those who want to delve deeper into the history and culture of Machu Picchu.
-(See Also: Is September Good Time To Visit Japan?
-Discover Now)
+(See Also: Best Time to Visit Chichen Itza Mexico – A Year Round Guide)

 3. Multi-Day Visit (2-3 Days)